nickytonline/www.nickyt.co/src/posts/what-is-the-collab-lab-427f.md

 }
 ---

 Curious about what [The Collab Lab](https://the-collab-lab.codes/) is?

+Here's the TL;DR

+> The Collab Lab increases access to web development jobs for early-career developers and, in particular, people in under-represented groups in tech by providing experiential skills training in software team collaboration and career management.

-I sat down with [Stacie Taylor](https://twitter.com/the_real_stacie) to discuss all thing Collab Lab and her origin story.
-We even talked about career advice.
-I really enjoyed chatting with Stacie.
+I sat down with [Stacie Taylor](https://twitter.com/the_real_stacie) to dive deeper into all thing Collab Lab.

 {% embed "https://twitter.com/nickytonline/status/1584893066971959297" %}

-Here's the TL;DR on The Collab Lab:

-> The collab lab really gives you that kinda experience so that you can talk about, you know, when an interviewer is like, Tell us about a time you had to give somebody feedback.
->
-> You're like, Yeah, I was working on a team of developers, and here's a very realistic time when that happens.
-So it's kind of like giving your first job in a very safe, comfortable space so that you can take those insights into the job search and really impress people.

-– Stacie Taylor

-Check out the full podcast episode 👇🏻
+We also discussed her origin story and we even talked about career advice.
+Thanks for the great conversation Stacie!

+Here's the full podcast episode.
+Now go listen to it on that walk or run. 😎

 {% embed "https://nickscuts.buzzsprout.com/2065897/11507005-the-collab-lab-with-stacie-taylor" %}